ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/Second_Meditation.md

 **imagination vs. understanding**

-if I imagine a triangle, I will not only undertand it as a figure bounded by three lines, but also see the three lines with my mind's eyes.
+if I imagine a triangle, I will not only understand it as a figure bounded by three lines, but also see the three lines with my mind's eyes.
 Yet if I imagine a chiliagon, I can understand that it consists 1000 sides but I cannot see the 1000 sides.

 investigation on sensory perception

-what I previously took to be preceived by senses and reckoned to be true and the reason for thinking this
+what I previously took to be perceived by senses and reckoned to be true and the reason for thinking this

 reasons for calling doubts on this:

 what should I now believe about them: